 - Add 1-1 1/2 tbsp of filling onto one side of each leaf depending on the size of the leaf.

 - Set aside on the clean platter and repeat this step until all the leaves are stuffed.

 - Saute an entire garlic head in 2 tbsp of olive oil in the bottom of the pot that will be used to stack the leaves in.

 - Once the garlic is fragrant and lightly browned, sprinkle salt & pepper.
-Add the extra pieces of the cabbage that was trimmed too.
+Add the extra pieces of the cabbage that was trimmed or leftover cabbage leaves too.
 Mix together and cook for a few minutes.
 Shut off the heat and let the pot cool a bit for layering the stuffed cabbage.

-- Begin stacking the cabbage rolls tightly next to one another in the pot on top of the sautted garlic and lefotver cabbage.
+- Begin stacking the cabbage rolls tightly next to one another in the pot on top of the sauteed garlic and lefotver cabbage.

-- Mix together the tomato paste, chilli paste, boiling water, cumin, and salt for the cooking liquid.
+- Mix together the tomato paste, chilli paste, boiling water, cumin, boullion cube, olive oil, and salt for the cooking liquid.

-- Pour the liquid on top of the stuffed cabbage leaves ubtil they are just covered completely.
+- Pour the liquid on top of the stuffed cabbage leaves until they are just covered completely plus an extra inch.